foundriesio/docs/source/reference-manual/ota/ota-architecture.rst

 At a high level the system consists of three entities:

  * LmP Devices

+   - Execute lmp-device-register to associate the device with the gateway

-   - running aktualizr-lite and fioconfig
+   - Run aktualizr-lite and fioconfig daemons.

  * The device gateway